 So what is the Undergraduate Student Government Anyway?

-As the governing body of the St. Thomas undergraduate student population, USG is dedicated to advocating student concerns by working with faculty, staff, the administration, community leaders, and fellow students to promote positive change while staying true to the Catholic identity of the institution.
+As the governing body of the St. Thomas undergraduate student population, USG is comprised of 40 representatives dedicated to advocating student concerns by working with faculty, staff, the administration, community leaders, and fellow students to promote positive change while staying true to the Catholic identity of the institution.